 This chart should NOT be referenced for a Health FSA or Dependent Care Assistance Plan (DCAP).

 If you experience the following Event You may make the following change(s) within 31 days of the Event.
 YOU MAY NOT make these types of changes REMINDER: Failure to notify the Plan within 60 days of the date of a divorce or the date a child loses eligibility will cause the individuals losing coverage to forfeit the right to elect COBRA continuation coverage.
-Family Events Marriage Enroll yourself, if applicable Enroll your new Spouse and other eligible dependents Drop health coverage and not enroll in Spouse's plan.
-Drop health coverage (to enroll in your Spouse's plan) Change health plans, when options are available Divorce Remove your Spouse from your health coverage Enroll yourself (and your children) if you or they were previously enrolled in your Spouse's plan Change health plans Drop health coverage for yourself or any other covered individual Gain a child due to birth or adoption Enroll yourself, if applicable Enroll the eligible child and any other eligible dependents Change health plans, when options are available Drop health coverage for yourself or any other covered individuals Child requires coverage due to a QMCSO Add child named on QMCSO to your health coverage (enroll yourself, if applicable and not already enrolled) Change health plans, when options are available, to accommodate the child named on the QMCSO Make any other changes, except as required by the QMCSO Loss of a Dependent's eligibility (e.g., child reaches the maximum age for coverage) Remove the Dependent from your health coverage Dependent will be offered COBRA.
+Family Events Marriage Enroll yourself, if applicable Enroll your new Spouse and other eligible dependents Drop health coverage (to enroll in your Spouse's plan) Change health plans, when options are available Drop health coverage and not enroll in Spouse's plan.
+Divorce Remove your Spouse from your health coverage Enroll yourself (and your children) if you or they were previously enrolled in your Spouse's plan Change health plans Drop health coverage for yourself or any other covered individual Gain a child due to birth or adoption Enroll yourself, if applicable Enroll the eligible child and any other eligible dependents Change health plans, when options are available Drop health coverage for yourself or any other covered individuals Child requires coverage due to a QMCSO Add child named on QMCSO to your health coverage (enroll yourself, if applicable and not already enrolled) Change health plans, when options are available, to accommodate the child named on the QMCSO Make any other changes, except as required by the QMCSO Loss of a Dependent's eligibility (e.g., child reaches the maximum age for coverage) Remove the Dependent from your health coverage Dependent will be offered COBRA.
 You may pay for dependent's COBRA coverage on a pre-tax basis.
-Change health plans Drop health coverage for yourself or any other covered individuals
+Change health plans Drop health coverage for yourself or any other covered individuals Death of a dependent (Spouse or child) Remove the dependent from your health coverage Change health plans, when options are available Drop health coverage for yourself or any other covered individuals